31 Jul Marketing capability – Is it time for marketing to go exploring?

 Maybe I exaggerate.
-Undoubtedly I dramatise.
+Undoubtedly I dramatise and caricature.
 I’m a marketer too, after all.
 I am probably being somewhat unfair, but these archetypes are real.
-There are a bunch of organisations that genuinely exist at these distant ends of the spectrum.
+There are some organisations that genuinely exist at these distant ends of the spectrum.
 I’d like to help them, I really would, because helping build marketing capability is what I do.
 But they are unlikely to ask.
 I’d say it’s because of confirmation bias, but none of them would know what that is.

-Many businesses I come across find, and more often, struggle to find, a balance between these three.
+More often many businesses I come across find, and more often, struggle to find, a balance between these three.
 And are better for it.
-All three archetypes have clear and genuine merits I have conveniently glossed over.
-Balancing the three approaches makes for a better set of outcomes.
+All three archetypes have clear and genuine merits I have conveniently glossed over in my desire to ridicule.
+Balancing the three approaches makes for a much better set of outcomes.

 I do dream, however, of a fourth, potentially mythical, archetype.
 So here they are, in all their glory.

 A merry band of roving brand and business strategists.
 This team of data and insight driven superstars take the business strategy and its hard commercial outcomes and translate that into tangible, measurable, desirable consumer behaviours, that they then set about making happen.

 The CEO reports the marketing metrics to the board each quarter.
 As a result those metrics are well established and seen as fundamental to ongoing business success.
 Marketing is seen as an investment, not a cost and treated as such.
 10% of the marketing budget is set aside each year for the difficult, but not impossible task of measuring the short and long term returns on marketing investment.
 The quality of evaluation and learning gives the CFO the confidence they need to increase the marketing investment line on the P&L year after year.